Graffian/Basic-calculator-/README.md

-Coded this calculator using basic js(ps - i was challenged to code a calculator with only basics)
+Coded this calculator using basic js

 description:-
 I coded this only by declaring a one single array , using 4 array properties(array.slice,array.join,array.pop,array.push) , if else , while and for loops .
 The code is beginner friendly although it doesn't follow the DRY rule it is readable by anyone who doesn't know anything about js